 Swanson Emerging Poet Fellowship

-Wisconsin Fellowship of Poets establishes a new Swanson Emerging Poet Fellowship in honor of Richard Swanson, beloved member and former secretary of WFOP.
+Wisconsin Fellowship of Poets has established a Swanson Emerging Poet Fellowship in honor of Richard Swanson, beloved member and former secretary of WFOP.

 Description of Award